Niagara Falls History MuseumCurrently Closed

 - Time Required: 02:00 Hrs

-- Tags: History Museum, Monument, Family And Kids
+- Tags: History Museums, Monument, Family And Kids

 The oldest museum in Canada, the Niagara Falls History Museum was home to the mummy of Ramesses I for 140 years, before it was returned to Egypt in 2009.
 Housed within the old Stamford Town Hall, there’s no other place that covers the history of Niagara Falls as well as the History Museum.
 Covering the war of 1812, Black History and historical souvenirs like the Brock Monument and Laura Secord Homestead.